collections_bookmark Focus and Scope

 copyright Open Access Policy

-This journal provides an immediate open access to its content on the principle that makes research freely available to the public supports a greater global exchange of knowledge.
+This journal provides an immediate open access to its content.
+This is based on the principle that research should be freely available to the public and support the global exchange of knowledge.

 unarchive Archiving

-Teosofia: Indonesian Journal of Islamic Mysticism published twice a year by Faculty of Ushuluddin and Humanities, State Islamic University (UIN) Walisongo Semarang Indonesia, is a double blind-reviewed journal.
-It has its online and printed version.
-This section stresses on ethical conduct related to all parties taking part in the act of publishing any article in this journal, i.e., the author, the editor-in-chief, the Editorial Board, the reviewer, and the publisher.
+Teosofia: Indonesian Journal of Islamic Mysticism is published twice a year by the Faculty of Ushuluddin and Humanities, State Islamic University (UIN) Walisongo Semarang Indonesia as a double blind-reviewed journal.
+The journal is available online and as printed version.
+This section highlights the ethical conduct expected by all parties taking part in the process of publishing any article in this journal (i.e., authors, editor-in-chief, editorial board, reviewers, and publisher).

 Publication Ethics and Malpractice Statement

-The publication of an article in Teosofia: Indonesian Journal of Islamic Mysticism is an academically critical edifice in the progress of a comprehensible and esteemed network of knowledge.
-It echoes the quality of the work of the authors and the institutions which support them.
-Peer-reviewed articles characterize and represent the scientific methods.
-It is for that reason important to come to an understanding on principles of ethical behavior for all parties involved in the act of publishing: the author, the editor, the reviewer, the publisher, and the society.
-Faculty of Ushuluddin and Humanities, as the publisher of Teosofia: Indonesian Journal of Islamic Mysticism, is totally responsible for supervision over all publication stages, and recognizes its ethical and other responsibilities.
-Publisher has to possess a strong commitment to guarantee that advertising, reprinting and other commercial expenses have no impact or influence on editorial decisions.
+The publication of an article in Teosofia: Indonesian Journal of Islamic Mysticism echoes the quality of the work of the authors and the institutions that support them.
+Each article is peer reviewed.
+The reviewers critically evaluate its content and check whether it adheres to scientific standards.
+All parties involved in the publication process must act ethically.
+In its role as publisher the Faculty of Ushuluddin and Humanities is solely responsible for supervising all stages of publication and recognizes its ethical and professional responsibilities.
+The publisher is strongly committed to guarantee that advertising, reprinting, and other commercial expenses have no impact or influence on editorial decisions.

 Publication decisions

-The editors of the Teosofia: Indonesian Journal of Islamic Mysticism are decision makers in picking which of the articles submitted to the journal should be published.
-The authentication of the work and its significance to researchers and readers must always lead to such decisions.
-The editors may be guided by the policies of the journal's editorial board and controlled by such legal requirements as shall then be in force regarding libel, copyright violation and plagiarism.
-The editors may discuss with other editors or reviewers in this regard.
+The editors of Teosofia: Indonesian Journal of Islamic Mysticism decide which of articles submitted to the journal should be published based on their authentication as original contributions and their significance to the wider research community.
+The editors and reviewers are guided by the policies of the journal’s editorial board and controlled by such legal requirements as in force regarding libel, copyright violation, and plagiarism.

 Fair play

-Editors in giving any appraisal of manuscripts for their intellectual content must not be based on race, gender, sexual orientation, religious belief, ethnic origin, citizenship, or political philosophy of the authors.
+In giving any appraisal of manuscripts for their intellectual content the editors must not be influenced by ethnicity, gender, sexual orientation, religious belief, citizenship, or the political views of the authors.

 Confidentiality

-The editors and any editorial staff must not make any information known with regard a submitted manuscript to anyone other than the corresponding author, reviewers, potential reviewers, other editorial advisers, and the publisher, as appropriate.
+The editors and any editorial staff must not make any information related toa submitted manuscript to anyone other than the corresponding author, reviewers, potential reviewers, other editorial advisers, and the publisher.

 Disclosure and conflicts of interest